 Just like the tree that’s planted by the water,

 I shall not be moved.

-This four-part post presents eighteen pocket cemeteries.
+This four-part post presents twenty pocket cemeteries.
 (There are dozens more in the county.)
 Here in Part 1 we look at communal cemeteries, where members of a community or a church found common ground.
-The other three parts present cemeteries that were founded for family (Part 2, Part 3) and a cemetery that was founded by ex-slaves and a garden that was founded to commemorate victims of murder (Part 4).
+Part 2 and Part 3 present cemeteries that were founded for family, and Part 4 presents a cemetery that was founded by ex-slaves and a garden that was founded to commemorate victims of murder.

 On a hilltop near the dam of Arlington Lake is Handley Hill Cemetery (also known as “Ebenezer Cemetery”), an African-American church-affiliated cemetery that once was accessible by Arkansas Lane before the road was closed.

 Some of the tombstones are made of concrete, not stone.
 The earliest burial is 1902.

 Hidden behind a wall of brush, Thompson Community Cemetery (yellow square) hides on busy Westworth Boulevard on the West Side.

 The cemetery has seventy-five graves, some of them marked with only fieldstones or “Unknown.”
 Some graves have no marker at all.
 Eleven of the cemetery’s burials are Farmers, who were early settlers in the White Settlement-Castleberry area.
 Farmers Branch creek is seventeen hundred feet north of the cemetery.